Does universal credit affect credit score?

 What is universal credit?

-Universal Credit is a benefits system set up by the UK government for individuals and families with no or low income.
-The program was introduced as part of The Welfare Reform Act and replaced six other types of benefits:
+Universal Credit is a benefits system set up by the UK government to support individuals and families with low or no income.
+Introduced under the Welfare Reform Act, it replaced six other benefits:

 Will universal credit appear on credit report?

-If you’re planning to that you’re claiming benefits, we’ve got bad news.
-Lenders will still know because they ask for proof of income, which Universal Credit is a part of.
-But they don’t usually care where the money is coming from as long as it’s stable income from a legitimate source.
+If you're hoping to hide that you're claiming benefits, we have some bad news.
+Lenders will still know because they ask for proof of income, which includes Universal Credit.
+However, they usually don't mind where your income comes from as long as it's stable and legitimate.

 Is universal credit bad for you?

-In most cases, no. Universal Credit benefits serve an important purpose of topping up wages and even giving work coach support to help people find and stay in work.
-While doing so, the program doesn’t damage your creditworthiness in any way.
-As we’ve mentioned, financial support and debts are not connected.
+Usually, no. Universal Credit helps by topping up your wages and even offers work coach support to help you find and keep a job.
+It doesn't damage your creditworthiness in any way because financial support and debts aren't connected.

-The only time Universal Credit will appear on your car loan application is in the neutral context of income information.
-There is nothing inherently bad about it.
+The only time Universal Credit appears on your car loan application is when you provide income information.
+There's nothing bad about that.

 Can you get car finance on universal credit?

 Yes, you can get approved for car finance even if you claim Universal Credit.
-There are plenty of good lenders that understand that everybody’s circumstances are different and some people’s income includes benefits.
-In a way, you are treated as a higher-risk customer with low credit scores.
-You’re not a perfect candidate with pressures on your finances, but shopping around for multiple quotes will prove that you have options.
+Many reputable lenders understand that everyone's circumstances differ and that some people's income includes benefits.
+Lenders might view you as a higher-risk customer due to a lower credit score, but you're not disqualified from obtaining finance.
+By shopping around and obtaining multiple quotes, you'll discover you have options.

-What really stands in your way is not receiving a means-tested benefit but rather how much your earn.
-Low incomes are the primary reason why loan applicants get rejected.
-If you can’t secure enough funds through more traditional sources, like a 9-5 job, you’re not a particularly desirable borrower.
-You’ll probably still get approved, but the terms could be better.
+The real obstacle isn't that you're receiving a means-tested benefit but how much you earn.
+Low income is the primary reason why loan applicants get rejected.
+If you can't secure enough funds through traditional sources like a full-time job, lenders may see you as a less desirable borrower.
+You might still get approved, but the terms could be less favourable.

 How can you improve your eligibility?